Anderbat909/Anderbat909/README.md

-## Hello there
+## Hi
-My username is Anderbat909.
-I'm new to coding and enjoy learning JavaScript and HTML.
-Currently I am working on a discord bot.
+My username for almost everything is Anderbat909.
+I chose it some time ago and have continued to use it for almost every service I use.

+Currently I'm learning to code using JavaScript by creating a capable discord bot which I can host locally.